robinrodricks/FluentFTP/README.md

    using(Stream s = ftpClient.OpenRead()) {
        // perform your transfer
    }
-   ftpClient.GetReply() // read success/failure messages from server
+   ftpClient.GetReply(); // read success/failure messages from server
 }
 catch(Exception) {
    // Typical exceptions here are IOException, SocketException, or a FtpCommandException